Social Security Disability and Appeals

 With the “Request for Hearing” appeal, you will notice that the forms are similar and probably think to yourself, ‘didn’t we just do this several months ago?’
 In this stage, you file the forms, request to see a judge and basically wait.
 The wait to see a judge varies by jurisdiction.
 It can be from 6-24 months.
 You are not required to have a disability attorney with you when you finally get to see the judge, but it is probably not a good idea to go in there alone.
 Judges will dismiss around 18% and usually deny 37% of cases. let’s say that the judge denies your appeal.
 You then have another 60 days to appeal a final time.
 This time, it is called, “Final Administrative Appeal.”

 In the “Final Administrative Appeal,” you are actually appealing to the Appeals Council.
 It can take several months to a year to issue a decision.
 Statistically, the Appeals Council, remanded 45% of the cases brought to them in the year 2015.
 A remand may be a full remand, essentially ordering an entirely new trial; when the appellate court grants a full remand, the lower court’s decision is “reversed and remanded”.

-Of course we recommend you go see a licensed attorney who focusses their practice on social security disability.
-Whether you are filing or appealing a claim, having that licensed Social Security Disability Attorney around can take the pressure off of you and dramatically affect the outcome.
+Of course we recommend you go see a licensed attorney who focuses their practice on social security disability.
+Whether you are filing or appealing a claim, having that licensed disability attorney around can take the pressure off of you and dramatically affect the outcome.
 Contact Michael Sullivan Law, today.